PrestaShop/docs/src/content/1.7/development/compile-assets.md

 **Rebuild your changes before committing.**

 The "watch" build will optimize your assets for development.
 Please remember to rebuild for production when you are done using `npm run build`.
+{{% /notice %}}

+## Troubleshooting

+If `npm install` fails with error: `Failed at the ... postinstall script.`:

+You maybe using node version 9 or 10, you should use node version 8.